mlcommons/algorithmic-efficiency/RULES.md

 MLPerf's mission is to build fair and useful benchmarks for measuring training and inference performance of ML hardware, software, and services.
 Improvements in training speed can come from better hardware, better software stacks, and better algorithms.
 To date, the Closed Division of the MLPerf Training benchmark has been extremely successful in driving systems innovation by requiring mathematical equivalence to a reference implementation, while still allowing submissions on different hardware.
 Although the Open Division allows new models and training algorithms, it has several issues that make it inappropriate as a benchmark for progress in training algorithms.
 By allowing arbitrary hardware, it is impossible to isolate improvements due to algorithms or due to extra computation.
 Unrestricted hardware makes the competition only accessible to the most well-funded organizations, even if many academic labs and others have interesting algorithms to measure.
 Finally, even if we could isolate improvements due to particular algorithmic changes and make the benchmark more broadly accessible, there is still no incentive to avoid hyper-specific changes that only help the particular benchmark workload.

 In order to drive innovation in machine learning algorithms that reduce the time needed to create useful models, we propose a new set of benchmarks to evaluate the training time for different algorithms (models, optimizers, preprocessing, etc.) on a *fixed hardware configuration* (future iterations can adopt new hardware configurations as needed).
 Our proposal includes two tracks: (1) a model track and (2) a training algorithm track.
 The goal of the model track is to find models that can be trained to achieve the target solution quality (out-of-sample error) in the least amount of time on each benchmark dataset.
 Similarly, the goal of the training algorithm track is to find training algorithms (optimizers, etc.) that train benchmark models to reach the goal out-of-sample error rate as fast as possible.
 However, to incentivize practically useful algorithms, in the training algorithm track we require that a single training algorithm simultaneously performs well across all benchmark models and datasets.
 Although submissions in the model track will be inherently dataset-specific, we sharply constrain what parts of the training program can be modified in the model track and require submitted models to be easily trainable using standard optimizers.
-Thus the two-track structure discourages overly-specific solutions that aren't generally useful to practitioners and will hopefully produce evidence on the relative returns of speeding up training by finding new models or by developing new training algorithms.
+Thus the two-track structure discourages overly specific solutions that aren't generally useful to practitioners and will hopefully produce evidence on the relative returns of speeding up training by finding new models or by developing new training algorithms.

 ## Training Algorithm Track

 The goal of the training algorithm track is to reach the same results faster ("time to result") by using better optimizers, data ordering/weighting schemes, and weight update strategies while producing techniques that work well on a wide variety of models and datasets.
 We hope to encourage generally useful training algorithms that are not specific to only a small number of particular workloads.

 In general, submissions to the training algorithm track will replace specific pieces of a reference implementation in order to produce a training program that reaches the same results faster on as many workloads as possible.
-The training program has a fixed, high-level structure and competitors are allowed to replace a particular set of functions in the program (the **submission functions**), but must leave all other pieces (**fixed functions** and high level structure) of the reference implementation unchanged.
+The training program has a fixed, high-level structure and competitors are allowed to replace a particular set of functions in the program (the [**submission functions**](#submission-functions)), but must leave all other pieces ([**fixed functions**](#fixed-functions) and high-level structure) of the reference implementation unchanged.
 The submitted code must perform well on multiple datasets and models simultaneously (a model and dataset pair constitute a [workload](#workloads) for the purposes of this track).

 Submissions to the training algorithm track can be entered under two separate rulesets, named external tuning and self-tuning, with it being possible to submit to both rulesets.
 The main difference is that the external tuning ruleset allows moderate, automatic tuning of the optimizer's hyperparameters on each workload, using the submitted workload-agnostic search space.
 This allows the training algorithm to adapt to a particular task while ensuring that it is not too difficult to tune automatically.
 Under the self-tuning ruleset, there is no external tuning and submissions need to adapt to a particular task autonomously within a single optimization run.
 Unless otherwise specified, the rules in this section apply to both rulesets (see, for example, the [Tuning](#tuning) Section for the most substantial difference between the rulesets).

 The intention is that a training algorithm submission will be broadly applicable and useful without customization to the specific workload (model, dataset, loss function).
 We want to discourage detecting the particular workload and doing something highly specific that isn't generally useful.
-In order to further discourage submissions that overfit to the particular public benchmark workloads, submissions must also perform well on one or more hidden workloads released after the submission deadline.
+In order to further discourage submissions that overfit to the particular public benchmark workloads, submissions must also perform well on one or more held-out workloads released after the submission deadline.

 ### Submissions

-A valid submission is a piece of code with the same high level structure as a reference implementation that can train all benchmark workloads on the competition hardware (defined under "Scoring" but ultimately in the Call for Submissions).The validation set performance will be checked regularly during training (see the "Evaluation during training" Section) and training halts when a workload-specific target error has been reached.
+A valid submission is a piece of code with the same high-level structure as a reference implementation that can train all benchmark workloads on the competition hardware (defined under "Scoring" but ultimately in the Call for Submissions).
+The validation set performance will be checked regularly during training (see the "Evaluation during training" Section) and training halts when a workload-specific target error has been reached.
 For each workload, the training time to reach this (validation set) target error will be used as an input to the scoring process for the submission.
 Additionally, the test set performance will be probed using the final model parameters to confirm that it also reaches a slightly more generous target performance on this unseen data.
 Submissions using external tuning will be tuned independently for each workload using a single workload-agnostic search space for their specified hyperparameters.
 Submissions under either tuning ruleset may always self-tune while on the clock.

 #### Specification